dynamsoft-docs/document-viewer-docs/api/class/formmanager.md

 ### getFieldByUid()

-Get the raw data of a form field by the field uid.
+Get a form field by the field uid.

 **Syntax**